paulbinju/hashbz/README.md

 # hashbz
 Updated to live and off local
+added controller